-Lets dig into the health benefits of this salad.
-Hopefully you already know that consuming whole foods (instead of processed) helps you body to regulate weight, manage toxins, regulate hormones, and just generally have more energy.
-When you are eating whole foods you are fueling your body with more nutrient dense foods packed with fiber, essential vitamins and minerals your body needs to function properly.
+Let’s dig into the health benefits of this salad.
+Hopefully, you already know that consuming whole foods (instead of processed) helps your body to regulate weight, manage toxins, regulate hormones, and just generally have more energy.
+When you are eating whole foods you are fueling your body with more nutrient-dense foods packed with fiber, essential vitamins and minerals your body needs to function properly.

 Avocado: Avocados are considered a good fat and an important component of a healthy diet.
 Packed with nearly 20 vitamins and minerals in every serving, including potassium (which helps control blood pressure), lutein (which is good for your eyes), and folate (which is crucial for cell repair).
 Avocados pack a powerful punch on the whole foods meter.
 Avocados are also loaded with fiber.
 Diets high in fiber contribute to stabilizing blood sugar, warding off disease, and help people maintain a healthy weight.

 In addition, this recipe includes olive oil, apple cider vinegar (known to lower blood sugar), & immunity building local honey (or what you have!).[recipe title=”Organic Citrus, Fennel, and Avocado Detox Salad” servings=”2-4″ time=”30mins” difficulty=”easy”][recipe-notes]This recipe is very easily adaptable so use what you have and make changes so that it works for you.[/recipe-notes][recipe-ingredients]- 1 bulb organic fennel washed cut in half vertically and thinly sliced